 Professional liability insurance covers all of the above, up to the coverage limits of your policy.
 The policy limits you choose should take into account how expensive it can be to fight a professional liability lawsuit.
 You also need to determine the amount of coverage required to obtain a contract or work in a certain field.

-This policy can be very affordable for small businesses in Michigan.
+The right policy will give you peace of mind that you'll be covered, even if you've done nothing wrong.
+Professional liability can be very affordable for Michigan professionals.
 Contact an insurance agent if you need help choosing the right coverage limits or other options.

 A professional liability policy covers a wide range of lawsuits, but it will not cover intentional harm you cause to others.
 Most insurance companies exclude: